-With no comparable studies in the past decade, as the European Delphi study on public relations failed to find consensus (Raupp and van Ruler, 2006), the comparison of the 2007 study is with two undertaken 13 years earlier (White and Blamphin, 1994, Synnott and McKie, 1997).
+With no comparable studies in the past decade, as the European Delphi study on public relations failed to find consensus (Raupp and van Ruler, 2006), the comparison of the 2007 study is with two reported ten and thirteen years earlier (White and Blamphin, 1994, Synnott and McKie, 1997).
 As one focused on the United Kingdom and the other on the Asia-Pacific region, there is an international range of views.
 The data from these studies on research priorities will be compared with this study in order to identify the continuing research issues as well as those which have entered the research agenda latterly and those which have departed.

 White and Blamphin's study was undertaken amongst academics and practitioners in the UK.
-Some 78 experts were approached with a 48.7 per cent response rate to the first round and 34.6 per cent response to the second round.
+Some seventy eight experts were approached with a 48.7 per cent response rate to the first round and 34.6 per cent response to the second round.
 It was after the first round that 16 subject groupings were circulated for ranking by the Delphi group.

-Synnott and McKie's research had a wider spread and drew 37 participants from 13 countries in a deliberate effort to get a wider spread of cultural and economic development conditions.
-There were seven clusters of questions, of which one focused on "major research trends in the field of public relations during the next 10 years" (Synnott and McKie, 1997, p.
+Synnott and McKie's research had a wider spread and drew thirty seven participants from thirteen countries in a deliberate effort to get a wider spread of cultural and economic development conditions.
+There were seven clusters of questions, of which one focused on 'major research trends in the field of public relations during the next 10 years' (Synnott and McKie, 1997, p.
 270).
-It is from these data that comparisons will be made.

-The benchmark for the comparison will be the final report ranking of topics from this study (see Table VIII).
+It is from this data that comparisons are made.
+The benchmark for the comparison will be the final report ranking of topics from this study.